fouad-abdeen/fouad-abdeen/README.md

 ## Hi there 👋, I'm Fouad Abdeen!

-I'm an enthusiastic Software Engineer with 1+ year of experience in Web Development, specializing currently in Backend.
+I'm an enthusiastic Software Engineer with around two years of experience in Web Development, currently specializing in Backend.

 I aspire to become a Tech Entrepreneur who's passionately involved in solving community problems by providing effective digital solutions.